How to manage water use, levels, drainage and irrigation, and avoid pollution from waste water and sheep dip.

 - irrigation of covered crops (in glasshouses or poly tunnels)

-The Environment Agency use surface water or groundwater thresholds in their drought plans to decide when to consider section 57 restrictions.
+The Environment Agency use surface water or groundwater thresholds in their drought management plans to decide when to consider section 57 restrictions.

 Discharge of waste water